Your dog doesn’t wear capes.

 But sometimes you wonder if they’re vampires.

-Because they always lick on your period blood!
+Because they always show interest in your period blood (and lick it)!

 In this article you’ll discover: